 In this article, we’ll discuss the link between your hormones and mood, estrogen and depression, including the influence of oral contraceptives.
 I’ll also provide my top recommendations for feeling more mentally and emotionally balanced.

 Can your hormones affect your mood?
 The simple answer is yes.
 But the exact mechanisms behind their effects is less straightforward.

-What we do know is that sex hormones, such as estrogen and progesterone, are closely linked to women’s emotional and mental wellbeing.
+What we do know is that sex hormones, such as estrogen and progesterone, are closely linked to women’s emotional and mental well-being.
 Experts believe it’s at least in part due to their ability to cross the blood-brain barrier, which allows them to exert their influence on various neurochemicals.1 For example, many women experience increased risk of depression during the menopause transition (also known as perimenopause).
+This shows a correlation between estrogen and depression.
 This period is marked by exaggerated fluctuations in estradiol levels.2